Life insurance is an often overlooked asset in divorces. It may or may not be a significant issue but it most certainly should be analyzed.

 A policy insuring the life of a seriously ill individual may have value to a "life settlement" firm, if sold.

 Life insurance may be utilized as security for child support, spousal support or relative to an equalization payment.
-Life insurance may be an important term in a prenuptial agreement.
+Life insurance may be an important provision in a prenuptial agreement.

 Permanent insurance policies have two components: pure insurance and an investment/cash value component.
 The ratio of the two components changes over the term of the policy depending on the policy terms and the internal investment performance.
 The ratio may increase or decrease during the term of the policy.
-At the end of the policy term, the death benefit may be almost entirely investment/cash value and very little pure insurance.
+At the end of the policy term, the death benefit may be entirely investment/cash value and no insurance.